 Part-1

-Chapter Sr. No Description Page No.
+Chapter Sr. No Page No.

 1 1 Introduction

 1.1 What is disaster?

 1.2 Aims and Objectives

 1.3 Evolution of the plan

 1.4 How to use the plan

 1.5 Authority for the plan

 1.6 Stakeholders and their responsibilities

 1.7 Approval of the plan

 1.8 Plan review and updation

+1.9 Sendai Framework of Actions for Disaster Risk Reduction 2015-2030

+1.10 Sustainable Developmental Goals

+1.11 Paris Agreement on Climate Change Action and

+1.11 Disaster Risk Reduction (CoP 21)

+1.12 Prime Minister's 10 Point Agenda towards

+1.12 Disaster Risk Reduction

 2 2 Hazard Vulnerability and Risk Assessment

 2.1 Hazard Risk Vulnerability Assessment -

 Authority that carried out HRVA

 2.2 Tool and methodology used for HRVA

 2.3 List of Hazards with probability

 2.4 List of Vulnerable Talukas and villages

 (Hazard wise)

 2.5 Resource Analyses

 2.6 Capasity Analyses

 2.7 Outcome and recommendations of the Hazard,

 Risk, Vulnerability and capacity analysis

 3 3 Institutional Arrangements

 3.1 D.M.organizational structure in the State

 3.2 D.M.organizational structure in the District

 3.3 District Crisis Management Group (Task Force)

 3.4 District Disaster Management Committee (DDMC)

 3.5 Insident Response System in the District

-3.6 EOC setup and facilities available with the location
+3.6 EOC setup and facilities available with the

-3.7 Alternate EOC if available and its location
+2.7 location Alternate EOC if available and its location

+3.7

 3.8 Public and private emergency service facilities available in the district

 3.9 Forecasting and warning agencies

 4 4 Prevention and Mitigation Measures

+4.1

-4.1 Prevention measures in development plans and
+4.1 Prevention measures in development plans and programs

-programs

-4.2 Special project proposed for preventing the
+4.2 Special project proposed for preventing the disasters

-disasters

 4.3 Hazard wise structural & non-structural

 mitigation measures

-Summary of mitigation measures
+4.4 Summary of mitigation measures

 4.4 Specific projects for vulnerable group

 5 5 Preparedness Measures

 5.1 Identification of stakeholders involved in disaster

 response

 5.2 Formation of persons and training for-

 (A) Search & Rescue

 (B) Early warning

 (C) Evacuation

 (D) Damage and Loos Assessment

 5.3 Training need analyses

 5.4 Arrengements for training and capacity building

-5.5 Activation of Incident Response System in the
+5.5 Activation of Incident Response System in the district

-district

 5.6 Protocol from seeking help from other agencies

 5.7 Checking and certification of logistics,

 equipments and stores

 5.8 Operational check-up for warning system

-5.9 Operational check-up for Emergency Operation
+5.9 Operational check-up for Emergency Operation Centre

-5.10 Centre Second inspection for facilities and critical

-3.10 Seasonal inspection for facilities and critical infrastructure
+5.10 Seasonal inspection for facilities and critical infrastructure

-5.11 Command and coordination- identification of

-0.11 quick response teams
+5.11 Command and coordination- identification of quick response teams

 5.12 NGOs and other stakeholders coordination

 5.13 Seasnol preparedness for seasonal disasters

 5.14 Community awareness, education and

 preparedness

 5.15 Community warning system

 5.16 Procurement for Various Resources

 5.17 IDRN/SDRN updation

 5.18 Protocol and arrengments for VIP visits

 5.19 Media management / information dissemination

 5.20 Documentation

-ı j
+1